pappasam/pappasam.github.io/content/articles/coc-plugin.md

 }
 ```

-Now run `yarn` and voila: users can now disable coc-jls without needing to uninstall the extension.
+Now run `yarn` and voilà: users can now disable coc-jls without needing to uninstall the extension.
 Success!

 ### Deployment